-The Pharmaceutical Development Institute (PDI) https://uripdi.thinkific.com/ is a multi-functional operation that supports the biopharmaceutical industry, entrepreneurial academic researchers, and student education.
-The main PDI operations take place in a 7,000 sq ft pharmaceutical cleanroom manufacturing/training facility in the lower level of the URI College of Pharmacy (Avedisian Hall), where solid oral dosage forms (e.g., tablets, capsules, powders, etc.) are developed and manufactured.
-The PDI has hightech equipment, three separate manufacturing suites, and a team of highly experienced veteran scientists and engineers from the pharmaceutical industry.
-The fundamental goal of the PDI is to enable established and start-up pharmaceutical firms, including entrepreneurial academic and medical researchers, to bring new innovative drugs into necessary development studies and first-in-human clinical trials.
-A separate 1,500 sq ft analytical development/guality control laboratory is also an integral part of the PDI, where all raw materials and final products undergo rigorous quality testing.
+The Pharmaceutical Development Institute (PDI) https://uripdi.thinkific.com/ is a multifunctional operation that supports the (bio)pharmaceutical industry, entrepreneurial academic researchers, and student education.
+The main PDI operations take place in a 7,000 sq. ft. pharmaceutical cleanroom (ISO 8 classification) manufacturing/training facility in the lower level of the URI College of Pharmacy (Avedisian Hall), where solid oral dosage forms (e.g., tablets, capsules, powders, etc.) are developed and manufactured.
+The PDI has high-tech equipment, three separate manufacturing suites, and a team of highly experienced veteran scientists and engineers from the pharmaceutical industry.
+The fundamental goal of the PDI is to enable established and start-up pharmaceutical firms, including entrepreneurial academic and medical researchers, to bring new innovative drugs into necessary development studies.
+A separate 1,500 sq. ft. analytical development/quality control laboratory is also an integral part of the PDI, where all raw materials and final products undergo rigorous quality testing.
 The facility operates under Good Manufacturing Practices (GMPs), and the staff team is highly experienced and well-versed in the guidance and requirements for submissions to regulatory authorities (e.g., INDs, IMPDs, CTAs, NDAs, BLAs, etc.).

 Another key mission of the PDI is to train individuals, both students and external professionals, for advanced careers in biopharmaceutical manufacturing.
 To date, the PDI offers beginner, intermediate, and advanced training programs for employees in the biopharmaceutical industry.
-Individuals are given the opportunity to gain hands-on experiences with equipment used in cleanroom environments meeting ISO 5 to ISO 8 specifications.
+Individuals are given the opportunity to gain hands-on experience with equipment used in cleanroom environments meeting ISO 5 to ISO 8 cleanroom specifications.
 Emphasis is placed on aseptic processing (from inoculation in shaker flasks through bioreactors transfers), viable and non-viable environmental monitoring, cell culture, cell harvest, and purification.
 Currently, internships are available for URI students to work side-by-side and hands-on with the PDI staff, and the PDI expects to offer one or more courses related to "real-world" pharmaceutical development and the biopharmaceutical industry, taught by PDI staff and other experienced biopharmaceutical industry professionals.